icza/srtgears/README.md

 http://godoc.org/github.com/gophergala2016/srtgears

+To use the engine, first import it:

+    import "github.com/gophergala2016/srtgears"

-For example to merge 2 subtitle files to have a dual sub, it can be done as:
+And for example using the engine to merge 2 subtitle files to have a dual sub:

 	sp1, err := srtgears.ReadSrtFile("eng.srt")
 	// check err